-Adequate DCAA compliant timekeeping practices are critical to securing a contract award.
+Adequate DCAA timekeeping practices are critical to securing a contract award.

-Often deficient DCAA compliance & timekeeping is the reason contractors fail the audits.
-Below are the key requirements and best practices for DCAA compliance.
+Often deficient DCAA timekeeping compliance is the reason government contractors fail an audit.
+Below are the key requirements and best practices incorporating a DCAA compliant timekeeping software solution into your organization and your payroll processes..

-Web-based timekeeping systems are acceptable provided the key requirements are followed.
+Web-based timekeeping systems are acceptable by the defense contract auditing agency provided the key requirements are followed.

 01. Company timekeeping procedures must be documented in a policy or procedure handbook provided to all employees.
 All key elements of an adequate time keeping system must be addressed.